rticommunity/kubernetes-examples/routingservice_rwt/README.md

 `$ kubectl create -f rtiddsping-sub.yaml`

 #### Run the external publisher (outside the cluster).
 You should update the public IP address and ports in this file.
-`$ rtiddsping -qosFile rwt_external_participant.xml -qosProfile RWT_Demo::Participant -publisher -domainId 100`
+`$ rtiddsping -qosFile rwt_participant.xml -qosProfile RWT_Demo::RWT_Profile -publisher -domainId 100`